 Tsavo Trust has worked with the local WaKamba communities since 2013 to establish the Kamungi Conservancy, and to create a vital buffer to the northern boundary of Tsavo East National Park to which Kamungi Conservancy borders.
 Establishment of a buffer is important as this region serves as an entry point into the Park for people who illegally poach for bushmeat and elephant ivory, fell trees for charcoal and hard wood extraction as well as illegally graze their livestock within the Protected Area (PA).

 Kamungi Conservancy works closely with the KWS through Tsavo Trust to secure and monitor wildlife and assist in law enforcement through trained Kamungi Conservancy scouts.
 The Conservancy also works to reduce Human Wildlife Conflict, educate the community, and to secure and diversify livelihoods.
 Tsavo Trust also plans to facilitate an increase ecotourism in this area, reduce poverty through employment, education, healthcare, water projects, and agricultural best practice.

 Tsavo Trust hopes to foster and build support in attracting further donor organisations in support of its Community Conservancy Program.
 There are several partners already engaged with Kamungi Conservancy through Tsavo Trust and the conservancy concept in the Tsavo area is taking shape well.
-The United States Agency for International Development (USAID) is the primary support partner to Kamungi Conservancy through Tsavo Trust.
+The United States Agency for International Development (USAID) is a support partner to Kamungi Conservancy through Tsavo Trust.

 Location of Kamungi Conservancy